tarantool/doc/download/rocks.rst

                         console
                         :specialtext:`Built-in`

-                    Module to connect remotely to a Tarantool instance via an admin port
+                    Connect remotely to a Tarantool instance via an admin port

                 -   .. container:: b-rock-block-header